gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 # Working with Elasticsearch

 In this workshop we will learn how to use the Elasticsearch NoSQL database.

-We assume that the platform decribed [here](../01-environment) is running and accessible.
+We assume that the platform described [here](../01-environment) is running and accessible.

 ## Connecting to the Elasticsearch environment

 ### Using REST API

-Once you have an instance of ElasticSearch up and running you can talk to it using it's JSON based REST API residing at localhost port 9200.
+Once you have an instance of ElasticSearch up and running you can talk to it using its JSON based REST API residing at localhost port 9200.
 You can use any HTTP client to talk to it.
 In ElasticSearch's own documentation all examples use curl, which makes for concise examples.
 However, when playing with the API you may find a graphical client such RESTClient more convenient.

 In a browser window navigate to <http://nosqlplatform:9200/> just to see that Elastic Search is running.
-You should see the followin result.
+You should see the following result.

 ![Alt Image Text](./images/browser-es-test.png "Elasticsearch in Browser")